FOUNDATIONS & FIRST YEAR INTEREST GROUPS

 Introductory Courses for Non-Art Majors

-For non-art majors only, this course is especially loved by students completing the Studio Art Certificate Program.
+For non-art majors only, these courses are especially beneficial to students completing the Studio Art Certificate Program.
 Students explore the elements of visual language, their nature, functions, and relationships in the visual arts.
 Focus is on the development and application of visual literacy, critical thinking skills, artwork evaluation and hands-on creative skills.
-This course also has an art historical overview.
-Seats in this highly popular class go fast!
+The courses also include a historical overview of art.
+Seats in these popular classes go fast!

 Art 100: Intro to Art